tum-pbs/PhiFlow/docs/index.md

 $ pdoc --html --output-dir docs --force phi
 ```
 This requires PyTorch, TensorFlow and Jax to be installed, in addition to the standard Φ<sub>Flow</sub> requirements.

+### Contributing to Φ<sub>Flow</sub>

+Contributions are welcome!

+If you have changes to merge, check out our [style guide](https://github.com/tum-pbs/PhiFlow/blob/develop/CONTRIBUTING.md) before opening a pull request.